NoahDR17/Recipe-Blog/README.md

 5. **Automatic Deploys (Optional)**
    - To enable continuous deployment, scroll to **Automatic deploys** and enable it for the main branch.
 This will automatically deploy new updates whenever you push to the main branch on GitHub.

-Your application should now be live on Heroku!
+The application should now be live on Heroku!
 This setup provides a scalable and reliable environment for your Django project.

 ### Run Locally